 Most people sleep more than necessary.
 Manage your sleep or your sleep will manage your life.
 You need to sleep enough but not more than necessary.

-Mainly phones, TV and other electrical gadgets.
+Mainly phones, TVs and other electrical gadgets.
 Technology is neither good nor bad.
-How you manage it is what will determine its value to you.
+How you manage it is what determines its value to you.
 The advent of technology has seen a lot of people becoming slaves to their own phones for example.
 Rating yourself, how much time do you spend each day on your phone doing things that are not enriching to you in any way?
 Technology is a very good servant but a very bad master!
 Do you really have to spend so much time on TV or your phone every day?

 There should be a greater purpose for every conversation that you have.
 Avoid wasting your time with conversations that do not lead anywhere such as gossip.
 Every conversation you have should be beneficial and self-enriching to you.

 How many times must you procrastinate doing something before you actually get yourself to do it if you are ever going to do it anyway?